 There are not many symptoms for mild to moderate heart valve disease.
 But some of the most common symptoms which would require a heart patient to undergo percutaneous valve therapy in Chennai include:

 2. Chest pain

 8. Swelling in the legs

 10. Irregular heartbeat

-If you experience any of the above-mentioned symptoms, it may look like other medical problems but for a safer side it is always important to check with a doctor for a diagnosis for a safer side in order to avoid risky complications in the future.
+If you experience any of the above mentioned symptoms, it is always important to check with a doctor for a diagnosis for a safer side in order to avoid risky complications in the future.

 Also, it is beneficial for patients with serious heart valve diseases or those with other major coexisting conditions (comorbidities) precluding open surgery.

-The treatment options of patients who are supposed to undergo percutaneous valve therapy in Chennai varies depending on the age, type of heart condition and severity of the disease.
+The treatment options of patients who are supposed to undergo percutaneous valve therapy in Chennai vary depending on the age, type of heart condition, and severity of the disease.